Die 6 schlimmsten Fehler bei der Fasssauna Pflege – und wie Sie sie vermeiden

 Wood expands when it gets warm and contracts when it gets cold.

-Wood cracks when it gets too dry and stays supple when it is oiled.
+Wood becomes cracked when it gets too dry and remains supple when it is oiled.

-In your barrel sauna, the wood is exposed to the weather both from the outside (sun, wind, rain) and from the inside due to temperature fluctuations in the barrel sauna.
+In your barrel sauna, the wood is exposed to the elements both from the outside (sun, wind, rain) and from the inside by temperature fluctuations.

-Without care, the wood can become deformed and cracked.
+Without maintenance, the wood can warp and crack.

 The second factor is the human being.